 You can find in-depth information about etcd in the official documentation.

-Component on the master that watches newly created pods that have no node assigned, and selects a node for them to run on.
+Control Plane component that watches for newly created pods with no assigned node, and selects a node for them to run on.

 Factors taken into account for scheduling decisions include individual and collective resource requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interference and deadlines.

-Component on the master that runs controllersA control loop that watches the shared state of the cluster through the apiserver and makes changes attempting to move the current state towards the desired state. .
+Control Plane component that runs controllerA control loop that watches the shared state of the cluster through the apiserver and makes changes attempting to move the current state towards the desired state. processes.